dzurikmiroslav/esp32-evse/README.md

 _One firmware to rull them all._ Not really :-), one per device platform (ESP32, ESP32-S2...).

 Firmware ist not hardcoded to GPIOs or oher harware design features.
-All configuration is writen outside firmware in configuration file on dedicated parition.
+All configuration is writen outside firmware in configuration file named _board.cfg_ on dedicated parition.

 For example, on following sheme is minimal EVSE circuit with ESP32.
-Wihout

 ![Minimal circuit](/images/minimal-circuit.png "Minimal circuit")

-For this circuit there is configuration file _board.cfg_
+For this circuit there is _board.cfg_

 ```bash
 #Device name